laiquet/idtrackerai-enhanced/docs/source/good_videos/video_conditions.rst

 Guidelines for good videos
 **************************

-In the idtracker.ai paper we checked that the algorithm can perform well even if the videos are compressed (Supplementary Table 10), low resolution (Supplementary Figure 7), slightly out of focus or blurred (Supplementary Figure 8), or the illumination conditions are not completely homogeneous (Supplementary Figure 9).
+idtracker.ai can perform well even if the videos are compressed, low resolution, slightly out of focus or blurred, or the illumination conditions are not completely homogeneous.
 Still, we recommend following some guidelines during the recording of videos to maximize the probability of success and the accuracy of the tracking.

 Resolution
 ==========